sannejansen/Airbnb/README.md

 The running instructions can be found [here](https://github.com/sannejansen/Airbnb_Holmes/blob/my_project/Project%20documentation.md).

 ### **Research Method**
-The chosen method for this research question is a regression.
-Time and price are compared to eachother for different AirBnbs in different neighborhoods in Amsterdam.
+The chosen research method is ..., since we are looking for a possible causal relationship between the popularity of a neighborhood and the price of a listing in Amsterdam.
+The independendent variable is, the popularity of a neighborhood is ... and the dependendent variable, price of a listing, is metric.

 ### **Results and Conclusion**
 The results of this research are ...